Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 ## **💡 Changing the animation based on the weapon its holding -**
 For the humanoid mobs, you can set different animation sets depending on the weapon they're holding.
 In this case, the format of the "combat_behaviors" is slightly changed.
 First, you have to check if you set the "isHumanoid" value to true.

-Below is an example of creating a zombie, wielding a swor like a wither skeleton while idle and walking, attacking with a sword, or punching with empty hands.
+Below is an example of how you can create a zombie, that wields a sword like a wither skeleton while idle and walking, attacking with a sword, or punching with empty hands.
 ```JSON
 {
 	"model": "epicfight:entity/biped_old_texture",